pratheeshrussell/learn_frappe_v_15_app/README.md

 * we can fork, modify, build and add it to our app
 * check air-datepicker folder
 * [Example modified code](https://github.com/pratheeshrussell-qb/air-datepicker)

+### Injecting code in Page
+* check organizational_chart.js.
+It makes the app assume we are in mobile view always so renders the chart vertically in the **organizational-chart** page